MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 To copy the kube config, do the following:
 * On your laptop, copy the contents of ~/.kube/config
-* On the EC2 instance created above, do
+* SSH into the EC2 instance created above, and do the following:

 ```bash
 mkdir /home/ec2-user/.kube